Our journey from 1976

 Nigel Harris takes his idea of creating vertical market software and starts in the utility industry.

-Harris sells to Constellation Software while the business expands from Ontario, Canada into the US market, leveraging the change brought about by Y2K.
+Harris sells to CSI while the business expands from Ontario, CA into the US market, leveraging the change brought about by Y2K.

 With Constellation’s assistance and support, Harris begins to grow its business through acquisition – expanding within utilities but also into local government and the province of Quebec.